-Wait 30 minutes to allow pre-filled syringe to reach room temperature
+Wait 30 minutes to allow pre-filled pen to reach room temperature

-To ensure proper injection, allow the pre-filled syringe to sit at room temperature outside the box for 30 minutes out of the reach of children

-Do not warm the pre-filled syringe in any other way (for example, do not warm it in a microwave or in hot water).

-Do not remove the pre-filled syringe's needle cover while allowing it to reach room temperature.
+- To ensure proper injection, allow the pre-filled pen to sit at room temperature outside the box for 30 minutes out of the reach of children. - Do NOT warm the pre-filled pen in any other way (for example, do NOT warm it in a microwave or in hot water). - Do NOT remove the pre-filled pen cap while allowing it to reach room temperature.